ehwest/mdn_qms/README.md

   **This device is not intended to replace self-monitoring practices advised by a physician.**

+While web-site content (and/or any distributed promotional information) for the T1Pal "device" is expected to meet all labelling requirements, this QMS is needed to explain how "protections against unauthorized access to and modification of data is provided by T1Pal.
+For this reason, this QMS includes "Product Definition", "Product Development", and "System Design" sections needed to convey how this achievement is accomplished and validated.

 The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.